precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ## Linear interpolation in a time window

 A simple solution to reach higher accuracy is to apply linear interpolation inside of a time window to get smoother coupling boundary conditions.
 With this approach time-dependent functions (so-called *waveforms*) are exchanged between the participants.
 Since these waveforms are exchanged iteratively in implicit coupling, we call this procedure *waveform iteration*.
-Exchanging waveforms leads to a more robust subcycling and allows us to support higher order time stepping (for details, see [^1]).
+Exchanging waveforms leads to a more robust subcycling and allows us to support higher order time stepping.[^1]

 ### Example for waveform iteration with linear interpolation